Boating Under The Influence Charges

 You were having a great day on the lake.
 The sun was out, your favorite song was blasting on your boat’s stereo and you and your friends were enjoying drinks on the water.
 Then the cops showed up.
-As you now know, it is illegal to operate a boat while under the influence (BUI) of alcohol, marijuana or other drug.
+As you now know, it is illegal to operate a boat while under the influence (BUI) of alcohol, marijuana or other drugs.
 By operating a boat, the law deems that you have given your consent for breath and blood testing to determine the level of alcohol or THC from marijuana in your blood stream.
-If an officer has a reasonable suspicion to suspect you are (BUI) and you refuse to take a test, your refusal may result in a $1,000 fine.
-You need a Boating Under the Influence BUI Attorney.
+If an officer has a reasonable suspicion to suspect you are BUI and you refuse to take a test, your refusal may result in a $1,000 fine.
+You need a boating under the influence attorney.

 - The Breathalyzer test used to calculate your blood alcohol content (BAC) was not properly administered.

 - The Breathalyzer was not properly calibrated.

 - The officer administering the Breathalyzer test was not properly trained.

 - Breathalyzers were not designed for use on the water.

 - Some medical conditions result in false positive Breathalyzer test results.

 - Field sobriety tests conducted on a boat are too subjective to be accurate.

 - The officer did not properly perform the field sobriety tests.